enigma85/RoboponMoonComicDisassembler/README.md

 # Robopon Open Disassembly

 A clean-room, ROM-data-free disassembly workspace for **Robot Poncots / Robopon** Game Boy Color games.
+This is AI-Driven so it sucks but it is intended to help get English translation completed of the 2 non-English games.
+And as a bonus could help get it into other languages as well.
+Again its AI so it sucks.

 Supported targets: